margaretmf/margaretmf.github.io/creativewriting.md

 Every new day to wake up to the Truth, and see what's there

 The smile through the earth as one

+Anyone can rise up
+Anyone can get back up
+Anyone can lead
+Anyone can do what's right after doing what's wrong

 <br>